palantir/dialogue/dialogue-clients/metrics.md

 - `client.dns.refresh` (timer): Measures the time taken to complete a full pass polling for DNS updates.
   - `kind`: Describes the type of component polling for DNS updates.

+### client.uri
+Dialogue URI parsing metrics.
+- `client.uri.invalid` tagged `service` (meter): Meter which is incremented any time an invalid URI is read.

 ## Dialogue Core

 `com.palantir.dialogue:dialogue-core`